alexch/codelikethis/public/projects/yelpington_app.md

 **When** the user visits `http://localhost:8080/restaurant.html#joes-diner`

-**Then** they should see all the restaurant information, formatted and styled nicely
+**Then** they should see all the information for that restaurant formatted and styled nicely

 >Note: Use AJAX or Fetch to load the data.